 - 9.1 Fuel shall at all times be stored above-ground, in a cool, dry place and away from ignition sources.
 'No Smoking' signs shall be posted where fuel is handled or stored. - 9.2 Construct and maintain an impervious secondary containment wall around fuel storage tanks, creating a temporary holding area in the event of accidental spillage.
 The containment wall for areas with multiple tanks must have the capacity to provide at least 110% containment of the largest tank.
 The containment wall for areas with solitary tanks must have the capacity to provide 110% containment of each fuel tank.
-The containment wall MUST be fully sealed to prevent spillage into the receiving drainage system. - 9.3 Existing secondary containment around the fuel tanks shall be inspected monthly for cracks and breakage to ensure they are liquid tight to withstand hydrostatic pressure. - 9.4 All piping must enter or exit the containment over the wall and no part of the tank infrastructure (e.g. dispenser, filing hoses and valves) shall protrude outside the containment. - 9.5 Ensure that adequate signage is installed in fuel storage areas, such as 'No Smoking', 'Flammable Materials', etc. - 9.6 Protection measures for fuel storage tanks such as painting and coating shall be maintained to minimize corrosion of fuel tanks. - 9.7 Maintenance and/or repair of fittings, pipes and hoses shall be conducted monthly and in accordance with manufacturer's specifications.
-A summarized inspection report shall be compiled and submitted to the Agency as part of the Annual Report required by Condition 14.2. - 9.8 Secondary containment, drip trays or other overflow and drip containment
+The containment wall MUST be fully sealed to prevent spillage into the receiving drainage system. - 9.3 Existing secondary containment around the fuel tanks shall be inspected monthly for cracks and breakage to ensure they are liquid tight to withstand hydrostatic pressure. - 9.4 All piping must enter or exit the containment over the wall and no part of the tank infrastructure (e.g. dispenser, filing hoses and valves) shall protrude outside the containment. - 9.5 Ensure that adequate signage is installed in fuel storage areas, such as No Smoking, Flammable Materials, etc. - 9.6 Protection measures for fuel storage tanks such as painting and coating shall be maintained to minimize corrosion of fuel tanks. - 9.7 Maintenance and/ or repair of fittings, pipes and hoses shall be conducted monthly and in accordance to manufacturer's specifications.
+A summarized inspection report shall be compiled and submitted to the Agency as part of the Annual Report required in condition 13.2. - 9.8 Secondary containment, drip trays or other overflow and drip containment measures shall be installed and maintained at connection points or other possible overflow points. - 9.9 Leak detection systems shall be installed on all fuel tanks.
+At least two (2) of the following measures should be implemented: